 The most important thing is to use fresh lemon juice.
 You won’t get the same fresh flavor by using lemon juice available in bottles, which is often made from concentrate.
 If that’s what you’ve got, go for it, but the rewards for juicing your own lemons are evident in a pitcher of from-scratch lemonade.
 The task of juicing lemons is one that I am often happy to delegate, and that anyone can do (don’t let your kids tell you otherwise).

 Pour fresh lemon juice into a pitcher.

 Add simple syrup to taste (click to read more about simple syrup).

 Add cold water.
-You can add some ice to the pitcher to keep the lemonade very cold, but I prefer to serve the lemonade in glasses over ice so the lemonade doesn’t get diluted.
+You can add some ice to the pitcher to keep the lemonade very cold.
+Or, do as I do and to serve the lemonade in glasses over ice so the whole pitcher of lemonade doesn’t get diluted.

 Pour into ice-filled glasses, garnished as you wish.
 I like to garnish my lemonade with fresh mint leaves and slices of lemon, but you can pick one or the other, or skip the garnish altogether.
 Raspberries or other berries are a nice pop-of-color additional as well.
 If you wanted to make pink lemonade you could blend up a few raspberries or strawberries and stir them right into the lemonade.

 For limeade, use lime juice instead of the lemon juice.
 Or, try and blend of lemon and lime juice for lemon-limeade.

 Fresh lemonade lasts for up to a week in a sealed container in the fridge.